25011908vardhan/Poll-Booth/README.md

 🙋 A poll with variable(4) number of text options can be created by the admin.<br>
 📑 A dashboard for each user and admin that displays the polls in chronological order is present.<br>
 📊 The results of polls are visible in dashboard once the admin ends it.<br>
-✨ Design a neat, intuitive UI ( make the site responsive, legible text, etc )
+✨ A neat, intuitive UI ( Responsive, legible text, cool backgrounds etc. )